muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1389
 * Same as 1388.
+* Was learning but no fast.
+Maybe a extremly long run could produce a useable result ... but that would be pretty shit.

+## 1390
+* Sparse reward.
+Addreward() moved back to OnActionReceived().

 ## ToDo for the night
 * How do we ensure enough distance between agent and target at respawn?